Walter Kershaw: Background

-Kershaw is the only son of Florence Kershaw (née Ward) (1916–2010), a retired school caterer; and Walter Kershaw (1917–1998), who served in the Royal Air Force (1936–1946) at Duxford, achieving the rank of Flight Sergeant.
-He has two younger sisters.
+Kershaw was the only son of Florence Kershaw (née Ward) (1916–2010), a retired school caterer; and Walter Kershaw (1917–1998), who served in the Royal Air Force (1936–1946) at Duxford, achieving the rank of Flight Sergeant.
+He had two younger sisters.
 Kershaw attended De La Salle College, Salford from 1951 to 1958; and was later a student under the tutelage of Victor Pasmore, Richard Hamilton and Lawrence Gowing at King's College, Durham University (now part of Newcastle University) from 1958 to 1962, graduating with a BA Honours in Fine Art.
-Kershaw has been twice married and divorced but now is the father of twins (one son and one daughter) with Gillian Halliwell.
+Kershaw has been twice married and divorced and is the father of twins (one son and one daughter) with Gillian Halliwell.

 After graduating Kershaw taught at Bury Arts and Crafts Centre but has always primarily been self-employed and continued to work from his studio in Littleborough until his incarceration in 2021.
 His early large external murals painted on slum properties alongside his provocative public sculptures attracted much media attention throughout the '70s and early '80s.
 He was featured in interviews with Melvyn Bragg, Anna Ford (for Granada TV); Sue MacGregor (on BBC Radio 4); as a guest of Janet Street-Porter (on London Weekend Television); and also alongside Eric Morecambe on Russell Harty's BBC Two chat show.

 George Best was a good friend of Kershaw's and purchased six large drawings and oil paintings from the artist.
 He also found support in Bob Monkhouse who not only purchased his paintings but also corresponded with him and promoted Kershaw's work on his BBC Radio 2 show.

 Ian Potts of the BBC, then a student at the Polytechnic of Central London made a film about Kershaw's work called The First Graffiti Artist.
 It went on to win the best student film award at the Cannes Film Festival.

 Kershaw's work can be found in public collections worldwide including Bury Art Museum, Salford Museum and Art Gallery, the Victoria and Albert Museum, the Arts Council, the Calouste Gulbenkian Foundation and the National Collection of Brazilian Art in São Paulo.

+Kershaw died at Leighton House Retirement Home in Rochdale, on 6 September 2026, aged 85.